brilliantlabsAR/frame-codebase/README.md

     There are some build tasks already configured within `.vscode/tasks.json`.
 Access them by pressing `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `Tasks: Run Task`.

-    1. Build
-    1. Build & Flash Chip
-    1. Erase & Unlock Chip
-    1. Clean
-    1. Release
+    Try running the `Build Firmware` task.
+The project should build normally.

-1. You many need to unlock the device by using the `Erase Chip` task before programming or debugging.
+    You many need to unlock the device by using the `Erase Chip` task before programming or debugging.

 1. To enable IntelliSense, be sure to select the correct compiler from within VSCode. `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `C/C++: Select IntelliSense Configuration` → `Use arm-none-eabi-gcc`.